taivlam/desaturate-all-ng/README.md

     * But since GNOME's a mouse & keyboard GUI, this also stays that way
     * Turn on/off the extension manually by clicking on the painter's palette
     * So, no nonsense with "turn on automatically at night"
-    * If you really want this, then ask upstream GNOME to implement this
+    * If you really want this, then ask upstream GNOME to implement this in its built-in Accessibility options
+    * I wouldn't want this coupled with Night Light
         * just like how [Redshift](https://en.wikipedia.org/wiki/Redshift_(software))
           isn't necessary in GNOME due to [Night Light](https://help.gnome.org/users/gnome-help/stable/display-night-light.html.en)
 * Keep the extension working for current releases on Debian Unstable/non-LTS